 - Have suffered serious abuse such as sexual abuse, serious physical abuse and/or serious bullying and harassment; and

 - The serious abuse must have occurred by a serving member or a person employed or contracted by Defence.

 The DFO will accept reports of abuse if the abuse is reasonably likely to have occurred.
 If the report is accepted by the DFO there are various outcomes available to the applicant including, reparation, counselling and a direct restorative engagement meeting.

-Payments for applications are expected to commence in early 2018 once a framework has been finalised however, applications can now be made to the DFO for consideration under this scheme.
+Applications can now be made to the DFO for consideration under this scheme.

 Shine Lawyers can assist with the application to the DFO.

 For further information please phone our abuse law team on 13 11 99.